VRuskaEngine/VRuskaEngine/doc/tracing-perfetto.md

 }
 ```

-Then run the following commands before launching Monado.
+Then run the following commands before launching VRuska Engine.

 ```bash
 # Start the daemon.